Leeds Convention: Convention

 The convention led to concern from the British monarch George V, who asked British Socialist Party Member of Parliament Will Thorne: "Do you think that any ill will come from this Conference at Leeds and the decisions that were made there?".
 Thorne responded to placate the king, but noted that he "seemed greatly disturbed at the famous Leeds Conference".
+Yorkshire Evening Post referred to it as a "disloyal convention" and interpreted it as a sign of "developing opposition".

 The convention had little practical impact.
 The movement came under the control of the Labour Party; almost none of the planned workers' and soldiers' councils were established (it is known that one was started in Clydeside).
 At the time Snowden declared that he preferred to operate through the existing democratic process noting "I do not rule it out of theoretical consideration, that Workers' and Soldiers' Councils or Soviets may come to Britain but I am for Socialism coming through parliament and no other way".
 British political scientist Stephen White considers that the councils were not established as they were superseded in their primary function, campaigning for a "people's peace" without annexations or indemnities, by the international Third Zimmerwald Conference.